materialsvirtuallab/nano281/lab2.md

 # Lab

-Download `data2022.csv` file in this repo.
-It contains some data for all binary bromides and iodides in the Materials Project.
+Download [data2022.csv](assets/data2022.csv), which contains some data for all binary bromides and iodides in the Materials Project.

 ## Q1 - Exploratory data analysis (7 points)